Hurtak/hello/README.md

 ## TODO

-- service worker update?
+- refactor that we only have one grid with monthss

 - settings

 - change image every x minutes?

-- refactor that we only have one grid with monthss

 - more image sources
 - have a cache of x images